Resources

 Bible Reading Plan

 Join us as we read through the Bible in 2025.
+This year we will be joining with our sister church Fellowship Potsdam to read the Bible together.
 You can join at any time!

 Devotionals